Kos Travel Guide

 Things to do in Kos

 Along with sun-drenched beaches, Kos offers visitors some wonderful sightseeing opportunities.
 History buffs will enjoy a day trip to Patmos, the dramatically beautiful island where John the Apostle wrote the Book of Revelations.
 The sacred healing temple of Asclepieion is another must-see.
-Located south of Kos Town, it's reputedly where the physician Hippocrates taught his students.
+Located south of Kos Town, it's reputedly where the the father of medicine, Hippocrates, taught his students.
 Agia Irini's hot sulphur springs and Agios Fokos' hot sea water pools are also worth visiting for a therapeutic dip.

 Visitors should set aside some time to stroll around the old harbour area opposite Dolphins Square.
 The locale is home to Knights Castle, which is one of Kos Town's most famous attractions.
 The ruins are exciting and extensive.
 Visitors may also enjoy the Hellenistic Temple's ruins in the old harbour district.
 Ancient Greeks dedicated it to Hercules.
 The Archaeological Museum in the Plateia Eleftherias will captivate visitors' imaginations as well.
 Beach lovers should note that Kos has some of the best coasts in Greece, and the warm Aegean Sea is perfect for jet skiing, parasailing or relaxing in banana boats.
 Hikers will relish Dikaios Mountain.